trinodb/trino.io/ecosystem/index.md

 ## Client drivers

 {% include_relative drivers-intro.md %}

-{% assign category="driver" %}
+{% assign owner="trinodb" %}

-#### Official Drivers
+#### Official drivers
-Official drivers are maintained and ran with the support of official organizations.
+Official drivers are maintained by the Trino project community..

 {% include toolsgrid.html %}

-{% assign category="driver_unofficial" %}
+{% assign owner="other" %}

-#### Community Drivers
+#### Other drivers
-Community drivers are maintained by open source developers and volunteers.
+Community drivers are developed and supported by open-source contributors.

 {% include toolsgrid.html %}